-Today we have five English teams in the last-16 knockout draw and I have not been this confident in years that one of them can lift the ultimate prize.
+Today we have five English teams in the last-16 knockout draw and I have not been this confident in years that one of them can lift the

 It is as open a battle for the biggest club trophy as I can remember for a long time.